When Not to Use Velvet — and What to Specify Instead

 What is Mohair Velvet?

-Cotton, linen and silk are all-natural fibres that are made into velvets.
-Man-made fibres like trevira, viscose and nylon can also be made into velvets either on their own or mixed with natural fibres.
+Mohair wool comes from a goat.
+Other natural wools from alpaca or sheep have similar properties.
+Mohair velvet is simply the most widely known for upholstery use.
+Cotton, linen, and silk are all natural fibres that can be made into velvets.
+Man-made fibres such as Trevira, viscose, and nylon can also be made into velvets, either alone or mixed with natural fibres.

 Textile Pinking Machines